-Section 5 NO Restaurant Food
+Section 4 NO Restaurant Food

-Due to restrictions by law, commercial food is not permitted to be brought into the cafeteria by families to eat during lunch.
-We are sorry for this inconvenience and appreciate your understanding in helping us to comply with this law.
+Due to restrictions by law, commercial food is not permitted to be brought into the cafeteria or classroom by families to eat during breakfast or lunch.
+Thank you for helping us to comply with this law.